def-ig/COGITAO/README.md

 ## Run code

-Use of our generator is demonstrated in the `demo.ipynb` jupyter notebook.
+Use of our generator is demonstrated in the `demo.ipynb` jupyter notebook...

 <!--